The Construction Advantage

 Preserving Lien Rights

 The preservation of lien rights is governed by 10 M.R.S. § 3251 et seq.
-Under Maine law, anyone that performs labor or supplies materials for a house or building has a lien on that property.
+Under ME law, anyone that performs labor or supplies materials for a house or building has a lien on that property.
 Certain steps must be then taken in order to preserve that lien right:

 - A general contractor must file a lawsuit within 120 days of the last work completed or materials integrated to the project